 Not the version you see on social media.
 The other version.
 The desperation.
 The pressure.
 The willingness to accept anything to become a mother.

-The pressure to become a mother is so great that a woman would rather carry a dead woman's child than go home empty.
+The pressure is so great that a woman would rather carry a dead woman's child than go home empty.

 Shot in Bangkok.
 Latex, prosthetics, blood.
 No CGI.
 No AI.